offbynull/offbynull.github.io/docs/data/learn/H2S 3D Printing/input/input.md

 FreeCAD/Sketcher Workbench_TOPIC
 ```

-Sketches are core to building out a body.
-As such, the Part Design workbench provides quick access to sketching functionality.
+Sketches_FC are core to building out a body_FC.
+As such, the Part Design workbench_FC provides quick access to sketching_FC functionality.

 ##### Create